clariedm/IDS_Client_Downloads/README_ENGLISH.md

 After you've imported the file, click on deploy and close the window.
 You should be able to see the NodeRed interface running in your browser at [ADDRESS]:1880/ui .

-# Part 3: Checking the localhost address for NodeRed
+# Part 3: Setting up NodeRed according to its localhost address

 If the adress is 127.0.0.1 then you can move on to part 4.